longthb3112/wiki-gemini-rag-search/README.md

    NOTE: Slack only accepts https for Slack Command.
 You can use tool as Cloudflare or deploy your endpoints with https server

 3. Go to your Slack app and type command to verify Sample Command
    ```
-   /wiki How to submit PDMP report
+   /wiki find documents with title, content relates to "PDMP" and summarize the information how to submit PDMP manually
    ```
 # FINAL RESULT (HOOORAY 🎉 🥳 🎇)
 <img width="801" height="207" alt="image" src="https://github.com/user-attachments/assets/4d24aa88-f040-47d4-8599-5b00bb720f7f" />